EWaterman/EWaterman.github.io/_posts/Ch6/0006-06-01-when-to-bold-text.md

 categories: ["guide", "Lettering"]
 ---

-This is a point of contention among creators so I decided to break it out into it’s own section.
+This is a point of contention among creators so I decided to break it out into its own section.

 **Some letterers believe bolding should be used to emphasize key points in dialogue.** The idea is that you should be able to read just the bolded points and still get a clear understanding of what’s going on.